Brown marmorated stink bug: In North America

 The brown marmorated stink bug was accidentally introduced into the United States from China or Japan.
 It is believed to have hitched a ride as a stowaway in packing crates or on various types of machinery.
 The first documented specimen was collected in Allentown, Pennsylvania, in September 1998.
 Several Muhlenberg College students were reported to have seen these bugs as early as August of that same year.
 Between 2001 and 2010, 54 sightings were reported of these bugs at shipping ports in the United States.
-However, stink bugs are not listed as reportable, meaning that they do not need to be reported and no action is required to remove the insect.
+However, stink bugs are not listed as reportable and no action is required to remove the insect.
 This allowed the insect to enter the United States relatively easily, as they are able to survive long periods of time in hot or cold conditions.

 Other reports have the brown marmorated stink bug documented as early as 2000 in New Jersey from a blacklight trap run by the Rutgers Cooperative Extension Vegetable Integrated Pest Management program in Milford, New Jersey.

 In 2002, in New Jersey, it was found on plant material in Stewartsville, and was collected from blacklight traps in Phillipsburg and Little York.
 It was quickly documented and established in many counties in Pennsylvania, New Jersey, Delaware, Connecticut, and New York on the eastern coast of the United States.